muahkim/learning-E2E-channel-coding-with-diffusion-models/README.md

 ## Sources
 Our papers about this study: [conference version](https://scholar.google.com/citations?view_op=view_citation&hl=ko&user=VOl55dwAAAAJ&citation_for_view=VOl55dwAAAAJ:IjCSPb-OGe4C), [full journal version](https:)

-[azad-academy/denoising-diffusion-model](https://github.com/azad-academy/denoising-diffusion-model): We referred to the simple implementation of the diffusion models with MLPs.
+[azad-academy/denoising-diffusion-model](https://github.com/azad-academy/denoising-diffusion-model): we referred to the simple implementation of the diffusion models with MLPs.

+[karpathy/minGPT](https://github.com/karpathy/minGPT): we referred to this repository's structure to build up the skeleton code mainly for the autoencoder part.

+## Acknowledgement
+This repository is developed together with [Rick Fritschek](https://github.com/Fritschek/).